-“Your… head… needs adjusting,” I spat.
+“Your… head… needs adjusting,” I said.

+Dr. Vortex stood before me and considered what he’d done.
+That indifference was his trademark.
 “If it’s any consolation you won’t have to live with the pain much longer,” he said.

 * * * *

 “How dare you!
 Of all the unmitigated gall, to pass out in the middle of the process!
 I told you that you had to be conscious, and you, you pathetic… thing!
-You ridiculous little transvestite!
+You ridiculous transvestite!
 You succumb to the pain like some fragile little lamb!
-Do you really expect me to work under these conditions?”
+Do you expect me to work under these conditions?”

-“Maybe… if… you used a surge regulator… or something,” I choked rather than giggled.
+“Should have… used… a surge regulator… or something,” I said.

 “You brought them here!”